-If you want to work and permanently stay in Canada, then you must transition to permanent residency through 1 of more than 60 available Canada Immigration programs at the federal and provincial and territorial levels.
+If you want to work and permanently stay in Canada, then you must transition to permanent residency through 1 of more than 60 available Canada Immigration programs at the federal, provincial and territorial levels.

 There are 10 provinces and 3 territories in Canada: